yusuf8ahmed/fabric/README.md

 $ bower update wealthsimple-fabric
 ```

 ### Option 2.
-Minified CSS
+Install Minified CSS

 The concatenated and minified CSS is available in https://github.com/wealthsimple/fabric/blob/master/css/fabric.css

-Note: this is recommended against, as you won't have access to any of the SCSS variables or mixins.
+Note: this is **not recommended**, as you won't have access to any of the SCSS variables or mixins.

 ## Usage